 When you notice your ride is a little bumpier than usual, you may want to stop and inspect your tires.
 After you identify your flat tire, there are a few steps to take.

-If your car does not have SSRs, pull to the side of the road safely to replace your flat with a spare or use emergency sealant to repair any small punctures temporarily.
-Unfortunately, a sealant is not the quick fix for all flat tires.
+If your car does not have SSRs, pull to the side of the road safely to replace your flat with a spare or contact emergency roadside services for assistance.
+Unfortunately, tire sealant is not a quick fix for all flat tires.
 It won’t work for punctures bigger than ¼ of an inch, shredded tires, or blowouts.

 Before pulling over, there are several best practices to keep you safe.
 Stay calm, and do not slam on the brakes.
 While the flat tire may be startling, it is best to keep your cool while assessing the situation.

-Scan your surroundings to find a suitable place to stop, preferably with a level surface, because you will have to change your tire.
+Scan your surroundings to find a suitable place to stop, preferably with a level surface, if you have to change your tire.
 When you’ve found a good spot, stay in control of your vehicle, ease over to the shoulder, and come to a slow stop.

 Take Action

-After you have made it to a safe location, it is time to take action to get it fixed.
-There are several options you have to address your flat tire.
+After you have made it to a safe location, it’s time to take action to get the tire fixed.
+There are several options available to address your flat tire.

-2. If you are not confident in your tire-changing abilities, you’re not alone.
-You can get a tow to the closest mechanic like Big Chief Tire in Jacksonville, FL.
+- If you are not confident in your tire-changing abilities, you’re not alone.
+You can get a tow to Big Chief Tire in Jacksonville, FL.
 We understand how important your car is to your life.
-Our tire pros will provide you with the excellent service you need to get you back on the road in no time.
+Our team will provide you with the excellent tire service you need to get you back on the road in no time.

 Knowing when to install new tires will also keep you safe from any blowouts or flats.
 If you’ve had your tires for several years, or you notice uneven wear on your treads, you may want to consider replacements.

 Some flat tires are inevitable.
 Road debris and other hazards can make getting a flat tire unavoidable.
-Be aware of any road hazards that may be able to puncture your tires, and try to avoid them when you see them.
+Be aware of any road hazards that may puncture your tires, and try to avoid them when you see them.

 Don’t let a flat tire ruin your day.
 Be prepared ahead of time and know what to do once it happens.
 For any car repair, from flat tires to engine issues, head over to your local tire shop in Jacksonville, FL, Big Chief Tire.

-Visit one of our four area locations like Big Chief Tire Normandy to let one of our professionals take care of it for you.
-Schedule an appointment at Big Chief Tire for any car issue today.
+Visit one of our six locations to let one of our professionals take care of it for you.
+Schedule an appointment at Big Chief Tire repair shop for any car issue today.